Code-Institute-Submissions/Milestone1project/README.md

 On the contact page I designed and created the form with validation in mind, To this end I checked that the contact form worked using code institutes form validation tester "https://formdump.codeinstitute.net/".
 Once it return the correct information I changed it to the modal.

+Once all coding was done I ran the code through the [HTML Validator](https://validator.w3.org/) and the [CSS Validator](https://jigsaw.w3.org/css-validator/). after running the test on each  file I fixed any errors given and the files are now validated.

 ## Deployment

 This Project is deployed on Github pages, each push updates the page so it is at least a commit behind.
 To do this I pushed the code to Github and in the settings I scrolled down to the web host section and enabled the website.